Visiting the Cirque de Mourèze

 The beautiful boulders at the beginning of the hike, the sunrise on the village of Mourèze and the Cirque

-From the beginning of the walk, you can discover this very original landscape, essentially composed of dolomitic rock (a kind of limestone, to sum up), which crumbles under the effect of erosion and dissolution with rainwater.
-The result is a jagged landscape, between small canyons, imposing rocks and sand called “sandstone” or “dolomitic arena”.
-This sand simply comes from the rocks of the landscape where we walk.
-You will cross a classic and preserved vegetation of the Cirque: rosemary trees, multicolored heather, strawberry trees, a few pines, junipers and helianthemum.
+From the very start of the walk, you discover this highly original landscape, essentially made up of dolomitic rock, a type of limestone, which crumbles under the effects of erosion and rainwater dissolution.
+The result is a jagged landscape of small canyons, imposing rocks and sand known as “sandstone” or “dolomitic arena”.
+This sand simply comes from the rocks in the landscape you are walking through.
+Along the way, you’ll cross the typical preserved vegetation of the Cirque: rosemary, colourful heather, strawberry trees, a few pines, junipers and helianthemum.

 mourèze flower